-In a wilderness that stands defiant of the encroaching megalopolis surrounding it, in places sculpted by fire, once deemed inhospitable, individuals have made their homes.
+A wilderness, sculpted by fire, stands defiant of the encroaching megalopolis surrounding it.
+Once deemed inhospitable, individuals made their homes here.
 Through a veil of folklore and myth, their sense of identity is inexorably linked to the diminishing island of darkness in a sea of traffic and lights within the most densely populated state in the nation - New Jersey.

 The film is an epic tone-poem, where raging forest fires and crackling campfires generate rebirth of the physical ecology and the identity of the land and its inhabitants.
 It is a celebration of nature and a portrait of a particular place, but one that casts doubt on its knowability, and our ability to discern reality from superstition.
 The Pine Barrens explores the symbiotic yet sometimes destructive relationship between man and nature.
 Through moments with individuals spanning several years, it reveals the influence of place on identity during a period of gradual loss of both a way of life and of the environment that gave birth to it.

 The New Jersey Pine Barrens